guumaster/random-collections/KRE-notes.md.md

 A version is the sum of all the code and models that make your solution work.
 This is a key concept for us, if you make changes at any level, model or code, you have a new version that must be uploaded.
 This make versions inmutable entities.
 Easier to track over time and debug.
 You can have multiple versions  running at the same time within a runtime.

 **KRT**
 ¿And how do you create and put your versions in a runtime?
 You need a KRT file.
 This is a package where you put the code, the model and a definition file of your solution.
-This is the file that you can upload into a runtime and would eventually become running resources.
+It is the file that you can upload into a runtime and would eventually become running resources.

 A side note.
-At this point the KRT file is generated manually, but in future versions this will be exported by a Data Scientist from the Konstellation Development Toolkit directly.
+At this point the KRT file is generated manually, but in future versions thiwill be exported by a Data Scientist from the Konstellation Development Toolkit directly.

 3. GO TO ADMIN UI